neginahoomi/Flat-SVM/README.md

 # Flat Multi-label Text Classification
 A flat multi-label text classifier implemented with SVM, Naive Bayes, Maximum Entropy.
-This code is part of <a href="https://atrium.lib.uoguelph.ca/xmlui/handle/10214/14251">this</a> work.
+This code is a simplified part of <a href="https://atrium.lib.uoguelph.ca/xmlui/handle/10214/14251">this</a> work.

 # Requierments:
 Python 2.7